 Using cueing techniques to help freezing

-If a movement is not flowing well, making the effort to think about each separate part of a familiar or simple movement can help.
+If a movement isn’t flowing well, making the effort to think about each separate part of a familiar or simple movement can help you get going.

 If your feet freeze you may fall over so make sure that any family, friends and carers know about your freezing and know how to help when it happens.

 The first thing to do when you feel yourself freeze is to stop moving, or to slow down.
 This gives you time to refocus on balance, think about your next move and prepare your body to start again, which can reduce any risk of falling.

 Try the following:

 - STOP: calm yourself and take a breath.